ASSOCIATION FOR COMMUNITY ORGANIZATION AND SOCIAL ADMINISTRATION

 Section 4 - Secretary of the Board

-5.4.1 The Secretary is a member of the Nominating Committee with the responsibility for communicating to members about nominations to the Board and for preparing, mailing, and tabulating the results of each election ballot.
+5.4.1 The Secretary is a member of the Governance Committee with the responsibility for communicating to members about nominations to the Board and for preparing, mailing, and tabulating the results of each election ballot.

 5.4.2 The Secretary shall also ensure that members are kept informed about ACOSA activities and decisions.
 The Board may authorize the production of the ACOSA newsletter, in which case, the Secretary will provide the supervision, guidance, and support to an appointed editor.